ViratiAkiraNandhanReddy/python-easter-eggs/readme.md

   ⭐ IF YOU ENJOYED THIS COLLECTION, CONSIDER STARRING THE REPOSITORY! ⭐
 </h3>

-Your support helps keep the project alive and encourages more fun contributions!
+<p align="center">Your support helps keep the project alive and encourages more fun contributions!</p>